karanthacker/TextSegmentation/README.md

 ```

 ### To Test
-Download Dataset from the [Link](https://drive.google.com/drive/folders/1bpjsgB_VmLh3igWBtdzLtyrdVqsWy4bj?usp=sharing).
-Unzip all the files and place the main folder in __data__ directory.

 Download the pretrained model from [Link](https://drive.google.com/file/d/1GQp1lf1-UbVYiESbMEw-XYQmTUQbXYl0/view?usp=sharing).
 Drop it in the directory __pretrained__ .
 Place the model pth extension file in __pretrained__ folder.